Welcome to St Peter's by the lake Anglican Church in Paynesville.

 Our garden - registered with the world wide Quiet Garden Movement – was planned as a place of peaceful serenity, open to locals and visitors, who wish to wander and immerse themselves in the beauty of creation.
 At one stage biblical planting was used - some not so successfully – combined with the labyrinth, promising to provide a place of great beauty.

-For more information, or pastoral contact: Bishop Jeffrey Driver 0439144223
+For more information, or pastoral contact: Rev Heather Toms

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.